ProjetsPL/treehouse-theme/collections/_posts/us/how-to-clean-an-iron-best-proven-methods-for-iron-cleaning.md

 * quick, rapid rubbing against the surface,
 * cleaning iron plate with a wire brush,
 * using baking soda or salt,
-* using chemicals meant for other tyoes of surfaces.
+* using chemicals meant for other types of surfaces.

 ## How to clean a steam iron safely